How to Start a Business in Texas in 6 Steps

 In addition to understanding your federal tax responsibilities, you also need to research your state and local taxes.
 The Comptroller of Public Accounts collects various state taxes and imposes and collects franchises taxes, though most small businesses are exempt.

 Business inventory tax is assigned to businesses that own fixed assets, to be paid to your local county appraisal district.
 You’ll want a quality inventory and fixed asset management system to ensure you know exactly how much you invested (and thus, what you’ll have to pay taxes on) in your equipment and machinery, if applicable.

 Texas doesn’t require companies to buy a “general business” license.
 But depending on the type of business you open, you might need a specific license or permit.
 Check out the Texas Department of Licensing and Regulation to see if your specific profession qualifies.
 If you’re unsure of what you need, contact your local county or city government to double check any additional requirements.

 A variety of small fees are associated with obtaining various business filings and trademarks, such as a change of registered agent or a limited partnership periodic report.
 The full list can be found here—it works as a good checklist when starting out.

-This is specific to the type of business you open, including whether you have employees, but there are various labor, safety, and tax obligations to satisfy, too, such as federal and state mandates like the Americans with Disabilities Act, Equal Employment, and safety, wage, and labor requirements.
-You might want to hire a business or tax attorney to make sure you’re following the law here.
+This is specific to the type of business you are starting in Texas, including whether you have employees, but there are various labor, safety, and tax obligations to satisfy, too, such as federal and state mandates like the Americans with Disabilities Act, Equal Employment, and safety, wage, and labor requirements.
+You might want to hire a tax or business attorney to make sure you’re following the law here.

 You’ve got a few other economic hurdles to clear as you start up and begin running your business in the state of Texas, particularly if you have employees.
 Here are a few of the most important—but be sure to refer to the full state handbook if you have further questions: